Alternative to Bridebook

-Best Bridebook Alternative for US Couples Who Want Ad-Free Wedding Planning
+Bridebook Alternative for US Couples — No Vendor Ads

-The best Bridebook alternative for US couples is Kaiplan — $79 one-time, zero vendor advertising.
+The best Bridebook alternative for US couples is Kaiplan - starting at $10/mo or $50 lifetime with LAUNCH50, zero vendor advertising.
 Bridebook is UK-centric with limited US vendor coverage and runs a paid-placement model similar to The Knot.
 Kaiplan earns from couples, not vendors, and is built around US wedding planning workflows.

 | Feature | Bridebook | Kaiplan |